alannchang/reach-mastermind2024/README.md

 Game extensions include but are not limited to:
 - Ability to adjust the number of random numbers in the mastermind code
 - Ability to decide how many attempts can be made before the game is over
-- Games will automatically expire after 5 minutes (developer can adjust this)
+- Game sessions will automatically expire after 5 minutes (developer can adjust this)
-- Games will automatically expire after the player either wins or runs out of guesses
+- Game sessions will automatically expire after the player either wins or runs out of guesses
 - Ability to end games prematurely
-- Players can share their session_id with others if they want to "collaborate"
+- Players can share their session_id with others if they want to "collaborate" with others

 Other extensions include but are not limited to:
 - Input/data validation using Pydantic
 - Error handling
 - API documentation (SwaggerUI/ReDoc)
-- A separate server, or "number_factory", that generates random numbers using random.org, stores them in a database for use, and automatically replenishes the database when supply gets low.
+- A separate server, or "number_factory", that generates random numbers using the random.org API, stores them in a database for use, and automatically replenishes the database when supply gets low.

 Extensions that were attempted:
 - A database (like MySQL, PostgreSQL) that will act as persistent storage/backup for game state
-- Multiple Nginx instances for redundancy, but sharing the same IP and port.
+- Multiple Nginx instances for redundancy, but sharing the same port number.

 I initially considered, but later overlooked, an approach where I would pre-generate and store the daily allotment of random numbers (200,000) in a persistent database, such as MySQL or PostgreSQL,